 Research shows that TNR programs really work.
-With this program, fewer kittens are born, resulting in a decrease in the number of animals; bothersome behaviors associated with breeding (fighting, roaming, spraying, crying, etc.) are minimized.
-Those who argue that feral cats should be removed, relocated, or euthanized don’t realize that feral cats from surrounding colonies may move in to take advantage of the newly available resources.
-The cycle of reproduction begins all over again.
-And the population will continue to increase until the level that can be supported by the available food and shelter is reached.
+With this program, fewer kittens are born, resulting in a decrease in the number of animals; and bothersome behaviors associated with breeding (fighting, roaming, spraying, crying, etc.) are minimized.

-The organization Alley Cat Allies has a wonderful website for anyone looking to care for feral cats.
+The organization Alley Cat Allies has a wonderful Web site for those looking to care for feral cats.
 They have advice on how to participate in TNR programs, while keeping your neighbors happy.
-For more information on helping feral cats, visit http://www.alleycat.org/
+Alley Cat Allies recommends providing litter box areas to prevent the cats from using neighborhood gardens and they also have a list of humane deterrents to keep cats away from places they aren’t wanted.
+For more information, visit Alley Cat Allies

 Wags and Whiskers Festival